apache/flink/docs/programming_guide.md

 // manually provide the type information as shown in the examples above.
 {% endhighlight %}

+#### Configuring CSV Parsing

+Flink offers a number of configuration options for CSV parsing:

+- `types(Class ... types)` specifies the types of the fields to parse. **It is mandatory to configure the types of the parsed fields.**

+- `lineDelimiter(String del)` specifies the delimiter of individual records.
+The default line delimiter is the new-line character `'\n'`.

+- `fieldDelimiter(String del)` specifies the delimiter that separates fields of a record.
+The default field delimiter is the comma character `','`.

+- `includeFields(boolean ... flag)`, `includeFields(String mask)`, or `includeFields(long bitMask)` defines which fields to read from the input file (and which to ignore).
+By default the first *n* fields (as defined by the number of types in the `types()` call) are parsed.

+- `parseQuotedStrings(char quoteChar)` enables quoted string parsing.
+Strings are parsed as quoted strings if the first character of the string field is the quote character (leading or tailing whitespaces are *not* trimmed).
+Field delimiters within quoted strings are ignored.
+Quoted string parsing fails if the last character of a quoted string field is not the quote character.
+If quoted string parsing is enabled and the first character of the field is *not* the quoting string, the string is parsed as unquoted string.
+By default, quoted string parsing is disabled.

+- `ignoreComments(String commentPrefix)` specifies a comment prefix.
+All lines that start with the specified comment prefix are not parsed and ignored.
+By default, no lines are ignored.

+- `ignoreInvalidLines()` enables lenient parsing, i.e., lines that cannot be correctly parsed are ignored.
+By default, lenient parsing is disabled and invalid lines raise an exception.

+- `ignoreFirstLine()` configures the InputFormat to ignore the first line of the input file.
+By default no line is ignored.

 #### Recursive Traversal of the Input Path Directory

 For file-based inputs, when the input path is a directory, nested files are not enumerated by default.
 Instead, only the files inside the base directory are read, while nested files are ignored.
 Recursive enumeration of nested files can be enabled through the `recursive.file.enumeration` configuration parameter, like in the following example.